arjans/dist/README.md

 ## What's possible?

-Here's an upright for an FSAE car modelled with dist.
+Here's an upright for an FSAE car modeled with dist.
 The original model from Solidworks is given for comparison.
 See the code for this example in [/examples/upright.rkt](/examples/upright.rkt)

 Dist                                              |  Solidworks
 :------------------------------------------------:|:------------------------------------------------------------: